microsoft/onnxruntime/docs/C_API.md

 # C API

 **NOTE: The C API is PRE-RELEASE and subject to change.
-Please do not rely on this file not changing.**
+Please do not rely on this file keeping authoritative track of those changes.**

 ## Features